This web page is an explanation by Keith Dixon-Roche of the origins and workings of the universe.

 The minimum mass (mᵤ) required to achieve this condition is >4.7E+48kg, this is therefore the minimum mass of the universe, and relates to >2.8E+75 proton-electron pairs and neutrons.

-This explosive chain reaction has become known as the 'Big-Bang', which could have released as much as 5.4E+62 Joules of neutron energy.
+This explosive chain reaction has become known as the 'Big-Bang', which probably released more than 7.37E+60 Joules of neutron energy.

-The ultimate body will have had sufficient internal pressure throughout its mass to fuse all elements, because it is cold.
+The ultimate body will have had sufficient internal pressure throughout most of its mass to fuse all elements, because it is cold.

-Because fusion was possible inside the ultimate body, we can postulate that its average density was similar to the heaviest elements; e.g. Uranium; ρᵤ ≈ 19,000 kg/m³
+Because fusion was possible inside the ultimate body, we can postulate that its average density was less than the heaviest stable elements; e.g. lead; ρ < 11,000 kg/m³

 # 200,000,000 times greater than at the surface of our own planet